jaiarobotics/jaiabot/src/doc/markdown/page25_embedded_setup.md

 - If you have access to a LAN connection to the internet (DHCP) do so and power up the Pi.
 You will need to find the ip address from your router.
 Otherwise, connect a keyboard and monitor.

 - ssh or login as `jaia` / `jaia` and follow the prompts to configure the new system.
+- Add the bot or hub to the appropriate fleet VPN on vpn.jaia.tech (using the public key in `/etc/wireguard/publickey`).
+See the [VPN documentation](page55_vpn.md) for more details.

 ## Systemd